by Susan McCarthy

 If you find yourself decluttering a space again, don’t just go into decluttering mode again.
 This time, ask a few questions and use the appropriate solution to keep the area neat.

 Choosing to do some problem-solving can save you frustration and future (repeated) effort.
+Download your free guide to decluttering hot spots and stop the clutter from returning to the same spot over and over again.

 Hi, I'm Susan